Bhagyashree2326/CodeAlpha_HumanGame/README.md

-# Hangman Game
+# Human Game

 ## Description
-This is a simple text-based Hangman Game built using Python.
+This is a simple text-based Human Game built using Python.
 The game randomly selects a word from a list of user-entered words.
 The player guesses one letter at a time to reveal the hidden word.
 The player has a maximum of 3 incorrect guesses.

 ## Features
 - Enter 4 words.